JeremyMet/DES/README.md

 ## Makefile

 Run make in the main folder to compile the C code (gcc).
-Type make benchmark to run the benchmark.
+Type **make benchmark** to run the benchmark.
 Note the bench requires gnuplot for graph generation.
+If not installed, the generation will fail but results could be read from *benchmark.txt*.